r-hub/blog/content/post/2020-11-18-testthat-utility-belt/index.md

 ### Use other files in your tests

 Now, there are files that might be harder to re-create from your tests, like images, or even some text files with a ton of information in them.
 If you look at [usethis `testthat/` folder](https://github.com/r-lib/usethis/tree/master/tests/testthat/) you'll notice a `ref` folder for instance, with zip files used in tests.
 You are free to organize files under `testthat/` as you wish, they do not even need to be in a subdirectory, but sorting them in different folders might help you.

+All files under `testthat/` and its subfolders are available to your tests so you can read from them, source them if they are R scripts, copy them to a temp dir, etc.

 Now, to refer to these files in your tests, use [`testthat::test_path()`](https://testthat.r-lib.org/reference/test_path.html), this way you will get a filepath that works "both interactively and during tests".
 E.g. if you create a file under `tests/testthat/examples/image.png` in your tests you'll have to write [`testthat::test_path("examples/image.png")`](https://testthat.r-lib.org/reference/test_path.html).